Ad Astra release date, cast, plot for Interstellar-style astronaut movie

 This article about the film Ad Astra was originally published on June 6, 2019 and updated on May 21, 2021 following the movie's release.
 Read on for the original article, with some new changes to reflect the latest updates on this topic.

-Brad Pitt is the latest actor to play an astronaut tasked with a dangerous mission that will propel him into the depths of space in the upcoming film, Ad Astra.
-Pitt will star alongside Tommy Lee Jones and Liv Tyler in director James Gray’s first major sci-fi outing that will take viewers to the far reaches of space for a nail-biting rescue mission.
+Brad Pitt is the latest actor to play an astronaut tasked with a dangerous mission that will propel him into the depths of space in the film Ad Astra.
+Pitt stars alongside Tommy Lee Jones and Liv Tyler in director James Gray’s first major sci-fi outing that takes viewers to the far reaches of space for a nail-biting rescue mission.

 Ad Astra follows Major Roy McBride (Brad Pitt) as he goes into the far reaches of outer space in order to find his father, Clifford McBride (Tommy Lee Jones), and bring him back to Earth.
 A lifelong astronaut who always wanted to follow in his father’s footsteps, Roy is compelled to retrieve his father after an incident known as “The Surge” threatens life on Earth.

-The mystery and drama of Ad Astra’s storyline is particularly played up as we learn more about why astronaut Roy McBride (Pitt) must going deep into space to retrieve his astronaut-scientist father Clifford McBridge (Jones).
+The mystery and drama of Ad Astra’s storyline are particularly played up as we learn more about why astronaut Roy McBride (Pitt) must going deep into space to retrieve his astronaut-scientist father, Clifford McBridge (Jones).

-Ad Astra boasts a cast of heavy-hitting dramatic actors who will no likely carry this film to acclaim and possibly even awards season recognition.
+Ad Astra boasts a cast of heavy-hitting dramatic actors.
 Included in this cast is: